Updating

 When the update is completed, restart the HTTP server.

-On Red Hat-based Linux distributions, it's usually running as the httpd
+On Red Hat-based Linux distributions, it's usually running as the httpd service:

 sudo systemctl restart httpd

-On Debian-based distributions, it's usually apache2
+On Debian-based distributions, it's usually apache2:

 sudo systemctl restart apache2